bitwhirlpool/Sharks/README.md

-You the leader.
+You are the leader.
 Keep your followers together.
 You can erase the 13s that are blocking your followers.
 For more challenge and to "Win", Press the Bounce followers Watch the follower count as you get your group back together.